 I may be a little late on this one but this topic bothers me.
-A lot.

 About five years ago, while assigned as a violent crimes detective in our agency, it began.